-- Students should contact the campus or center academic advisor to begin the placement process.
+advisor to begin the placement process.
 NPC uses the ACCUPLACER computer-based placement test as its primary placement tool.
-If technical difficulties prevent the use of the ACCUPLACER test, students will need to schedule a time to return and complete the ACCUPLACER test; - 2.
-A complete battery of ACCUPLACER assessments typically takes three hours.
+If technical difficulties prevent the use of the ACCUPLACER test, students will need to schedule a time to return and complete the ACCUPLACER test;

+- A complete battery of ACCUPLACER assessments typically takes three hours.
 Depending upon the ACCUPLACER results, some students may need additional placement testing in one or more areas; - 3.
-After the ACCUPLACER test, the academic advisor will meet with the student to discuss the placement results; - Students needing placement testing pay a \$20 annual fee.
-This fee allows up to three tests within the calendar year from the time payment was made.
+After the ACCUPLACER test, the academic advisor will meet with the student to discuss the placement results; - 4.
+Students needing placement testing pay a \$20 annual fee.
+This fee allows up to three tests within one year from the time payment was made.